Emerald Cut vs Radiant Cut Diamond: The Most Clear-Cut Distinction

 One such example is the emerald cut and the radiant cut made in diamonds.
 Although similar from many perspectives, both cuts signify different things and are suitable for different kinds of diamond wearers.
 Hence, customers should choose according to their personal preferences and what they think would accurately symbolize the situation for which the diamond jewelry is being bought.

-What is an Emerald Cut Diamond?
+What is an emerald-cut diamond?

 An emerald-cut diamond is shaped like a rectangle with accurately cut corners.
 Owing to their step-cut facets, a term coined due to their staircase-like ascending cuts, emerald diamonds feature numerous long, beautiful dashes of light.
 The paralleled cuts form the iconic hall-of-mirrors appearance of the diamond.